lemlac/mulem/docs/reference.md

 | Named & Named | No | Conflicts resolve last-wins |
 | Positional & Named | Yes | Orthogonal, no interaction |

 This makes the algebra quite principled.
-The only cases where order matters are also the cases where a conflict is actually possible &mdash; two positional slots or two named slots with the same key.
+The only cases where order matters are also the cases where a conflict is actually possible — two positional slots or two named slots with the same key.
 When there's no possible conflict, order is irrelevant.

 It also means the shorthand `(0, 1, x: 2)` isn't really special syntax.
 It's the natural representation of a tuple that has both dimensions populated, which any `&` expression across the two types would produce anyway.